IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 - Make sure you are getting enough fluids.

-- Try deep breathing or other relaxation techniques.
+- Try deep breathing or other relaxation techniques like Yoga, Meditation.

 Conclusion